adj59-dev/adj59-dev.github.io/_posts/reading-nielsen-and-chuang:-chapter-4.md

 Express the Hadamard gate $H$ as a product of $R_x$ and $R_z$ rotations and $e^{i\phi}$ for some $\phi$.

 I'm not sure how we are supposed to complete this exercise without either knowing the answer to begin with or using some of the techniques that will be covered later in this section.
-I was able to use the description of the Hadamard gate in section 1.3.1 (where we're told that $H$ is a rotation on the Bloch sphere about the y axis by $90\degree$ and then a rotation about the x axis by $180\degree$ ) and the rotation operators to express $H$ in terms of $R_x$ and $R_y$, but I needed to use decomposition techniques discussed later to write $H$ as a product of $R_x$ and $R_z$.
+I was able to use the description of the Hadamard gate in section 1.3.1 (where we're told that $H$ is a rotation on the Bloch sphere about the y axis by $90\degree$ and then a rotation about the x axis by $180\degree$ ) and the rotation operators to express $H$ in terms of $R_x$ and $R_y$, but I needed to use decomposition techniques discussed later to write $R_y$ as a product of $R_x$ and $R_z$.

 <details style="margin-bottom: 20px;" markdown="1">
 <summary>Solution</summary>